dillonforrest/startup/_posts/2015-05-08-are-failed-startups-unlucky.md

 title: "Are failed startups unlucky?"
 ---

 A few months ago, I spoke with an old colleague of mine.
 Before we worked together, he worked on a few of his own startup attempts with varying degrees of success.
-One particular thing he said really suck out to me: "To succeed, you also need to be lucky.
+One particular thing he said really stuck out to me: "To succeed, you also need to be lucky.
 Nobody really talks about luck's role in a startup."

 At first, I immediately agreed.
 I was struggling and frustrated, and saying I was unlucky was an easy coping mechanism.
 Many people who had failed startup attempts might consider their lack of luck to be a reason why they failed.